|2009 Copa Libertadores|

 ST: Enrique Guaita (Italy)

 Ricardo Infante was the 2nd highest scoring player in the history of Estudiantes de La Plata and the 6th highest scoring player in the professional era of the Primera División Argentina.
 Against Rosario Central in 1948, he scored a goal using rabona from 31 meters out.
-In 1958, Infante was part of the Argentina squad that played in the 1958 FIFA World Cup.
+In 1958, Infante was part of the Argentina squad that played in the 1958 World Cup.

 ST: Alberto Zozaya (Argentina)